simensen/srcmvn.com/source/_posts/2012-12-19-embedding-github-gists.md

 For a time.

 After another year or so I grew weary of maintaining multiple WordPress installations and eventually moved my blogs to Posterous.
 It worked well in the beginning.
-I tried to use WordPress for other purposes and eventually threw the towel in altogether on intentionally trying to use WordPress for *anything*.
 Things were good again.
 For a time.

 Eventually Posterous began to wear on me.
 It became slower.
 Its fancy publishing features worked only half the time.
 Its search was whack.
 I also started to subscribe